Anze1508/LocalStack-API-Lambda-DynamoDB/README.md

 1. API Gateway: Serves as the entry point for the frontend, directing HTTP requests to the appropriate Lambda functions.
 2. Lambda Functions: Handle business logic, including listing photos, uploading new photos to S3, and deleting photos.
 3. DynamoDB: Stores metadata about each photo, such as filenames, descriptions, and timestamps.
-4. S3: Stores the actual photo files uploaded by users.

 ## Prerequisites